Aircraft Mechanic

 What was with all the airlines layoffs

-Asked by Eichard about 5 years ago
+Asked by Eichard over 5 years ago

 There has been a worldwide pandemic going around.
 People are flying a LOT less these days; which means more empty passenger seats; which means fewer flights; which means fewer planes being used; which means more planes put into storage.